507th Parachute Infantry Regiment (United States): Recent history

 The regiment was briefly re-activated in the late 1940s, then again in 1985.
 On 23 October 1985, it was reorganized and redesignated as the 507th Infantry, a parent regiment under the U.S. Army Regimental System, and transferred to the U.S. Army Training and Doctrine Command.
 The 1st Battalion serves as the training unit for the U.S. Army Airborne School.
 Its Headquarters and Headquarters Company (HHC) conducts the Jumpmaster and Pathfinder Courses.
 Companies A, B, and C conduct the Basic Airborne Course.
 (Company D, currently inactive, also conducted the Basic Airborne Course.)
 Company E is a Parachute Rigger Company.

 In 2004, two documentaries aired on the 507th.
 PBS aired the documentary, D-Day: Down to Earth — Return of the 507th.
 This film connects the regiment's contribution to the war with their journey back to Normandy for the unveiling of a monument in 2002.
 On 1 June 2004, Investigating History aired, D-Day: The Secret Massacre.
-The story focuses on the German massacre of French civilians, and wounded paratroopers of the 507th, in retaliation for battle at the village of Graignes.
+The story focuses on the German massacre of French civilians, and wounded paratroopers of the 507th that were taken prisoners, in retaliation for battle at the village of Graignes.